Tonsillitis? With you in a tic… Neuropsychiatric Sequelae of Group A Streptococcal Infection

 Social history is essential: any identified stresses, changes at home/school/relationships, how is the child coping at nursery/school/home?
 Observe the relationship and interaction between child and parent/guardian: any concerns?
 Any safeguarding triggers?

-Whilst it may be appropriate to discuss the psychosocial elements in the presence of an accompanying parent/guardian, sensitivity and discretion is paramount: offering a private space to talk to both parent/guardian and the child may yield additional and crucial information.
+Whilst it may be appropriate to discuss the psychosocial elements in the presence of an accompanying parent or guardian, sensitivity and discretion is paramount.
+As much as possible, talking to both parents or guardian and child separately can give additional information.

 In the past: playing infection detection

-When no clinical documentation or microbiology reports are available to help identify a possible infectious trigger, look for the common causes in the history (see Figure 6), tracking back through at least the last 6 months.
+When no clinical documentation or microbiology reports are available to help identify a possible infectious trigger, ask about the common causes in the history (see Figure 6).This might be easier said than done, as the causative infection might be up to 6 months prior.

 Whilst almost certainly the most common source, not all patients will present with the typical history of tonsillitis or pharyngitis (with positive pharyngeal GAS swab in 20% of asymptomatic and 37% of sore-throat symptomatic school aged children).
 Additionally, many mild infections will resolve without ever coming under the clinical radar.
-Note in particular any history of
+With younger children catching an average of 6 to 10 infections each year, there may also be several red herrings in your net!

-Remember, possibility of later immune-mediated complication cannot be ruled out by lack of corresponding acute infective episode in the history alone: the patient/parents may be unable to remember a brief and/or minimally symptomatic episode.
-Not all patients will have come to medical attention or have been given antibiotics.
+Remember, also, the possibility of a later immune-mediated complication cannot be ruled out by lack of corresponding acute infective episode in the history alone.

 Physical examination: what to look for and what to rule out